AccurateTax FAQs

 Miva Merchant doesn’t run its “fulfillment modules” automatically on manually-entered orders.
 You might also notice that other fulfillment processing functions aren’t happening, such as sending order confirmation emails.
 To resolve this, you’ll need to manually call the fulfillment modules.
 Here’s how:

-2. In the modal window, you will see a list of fulfillment modules.
+- In the modal window, you will see a list of fulfillment modules.
 Check the box next to AccurateTax.
-(You can also check any other modules you want to cause to process.)
+(You can also check any other modules you want to process.)

-4. If later you make changes to an order, complete these steps again.
-(The most recent commit message takes precedence.)
+- If later you make changes to an order, complete these steps again.
+The most recent commit message takes precedence.

 OpenCart Questions

-This is due to a setting in your store, and has nothing really to do with AccurateTax.
+This is due to a setting in your store, not AccurateTax.
 The reason is that OpenCart is primarily developed in Europe, where sales tax (VAT) is included in the product price that you see while shopping.
 You can easily turn this off in your OpenCart settings.

 To do so, click the “cog” icon in the OpenCart admin, and then click Settings.
 Next, click the Edit button (blue button with a pencil icon) next to the name of your store.
 Click the Option tab on the next screen, and scroll down to the Taxes section.
 The first option should say “Display Prices With Tax”.
 Change this to No, then scroll back up and click the Save button (blue button with floppy disk icon).